Do You Plan to Open a Business in Glendale, California?

 - Number of employees, seats for clients

-- A section of yes or no questions including: whether you are a new business, first time business in Glendale, have storage outdoors, plan to sell or serve alcohol, and whether you share your business space or property with another business
+- A section of yes or no questions including: whether you are a new business, first-time business in Glendale, have storage outdoors, plan to sell or serve alcohol, and whether you share your business space or property with another business

-To discuss fees for your zoning use certificate, you will need to contact the City of Glendale Building Division at (818)548-3200.
+To discuss fees for your zoning use certificate, you will need to contact the City of Glendale Building Division at (818) 548-3200.

-If you have additional questions, you can contact the City of Glendale Small Business Development Center at (818)548-3321.
-You can contact the City of Glendale Building division at (818)548-2140.
+If you have additional questions, you can contact the City of Glendale Small Business Development Center at (818) 552-3321.
+You can contact the City of Glendale Building division at (818) 548-3200.
 They can be visited in person at 633 East Broadway, Suite 101.
 There are many links and useful information that can be accessed at the City of Glendale website.

-Disclaimer: This site is for informational purposes only and does not constitute legal, financial or tax advise.
-The information on this site should not be relied upon as an official source of information and should be independently verified. |
+This site is for informational purposes only and does not constitute legal, financial or tax advise.
+The information on this site should not be relied upon as an official source of information and should be independently verified.